Best holiday rental deals in Kinsale

 Recommended holiday lettings in Kinsale

-Rent a holiday apartment, home or cottage in Kinsale: from £16 per night
+Rent a holiday home, apartment or cottage in Kinsale from just £31 per night

 Best holiday homes with a patio or terrace

 Above are the weather conditions for Kinsale.
 This year, July will have the highest average temperatures.
 However, temperatures can go lower than 3° in Kinsale in January.
 The rainiest month is July, while the driest month is March.

 Kinsale is a jewel in the coast of the Emerald Isle with winding alleyways and a 17th Century fortress overlooking its historic harbour.
 The small town is surrounded by sites of historic and cultural interest as well as some of Ireland's most dramatic landscapes.

 Earning a reputation as the gourmet centre of this part of Ireland, Kinsale is full of international quality restaurants that leverage the superb local produce for innovative and mouthwatering cuisine.
 Most of the restaurants here take inspiration from the sea and many of them also overlook it, offering a true feast for all the senses.

 Just in case you felt that Kinsale was lacking castles, the stunning Desmond Castle also overlooks the sea.
 Dating from around 1500, its stone tower is an impressive sight.
 Live the Irish dream by cantering through the green or along the beach on horseback or grab a kayak and explore the coastline at a more meditative pace.

 This star-shaped fortress at the south end of Summer Cover in Kinsale is situated directly over the water.
 Constructed over 400 years ago this martial edifice played a role in the Siege of Kinsale, as the artifacts in its small museum show.